AceKingCapital/444/README.md

 # Results

+I feel that traditional banks have done little innovation in technology, have outdated systems, and that they fail to offer the products and customization that Canadians want.
+Neo has incorporated Amazon Web Services (AWS) solutions into every facet of the company—including security, data storage, and analytics—to create a highly secure, scalable, and agile architecture that meets the rigorous demands of its customers, partners, and regulators.

 I believe that Neo is on the right track, seeing the growth spurt of the company.
 Neo is on the path of providing Canadian condumers with a better financial tool to help manage their perosnal finances by giving them a higher interest rates on their chequings and savings accounts and providing them with an app to help track their daily spending habits and improve.
 Neo has been able to acquire a customer base of over 1 million users and 7000 businesses over the short time period of only 3 years since its incorpration in 2019 which I feel is quite commendable.

 Dont believe me!
 Read the customer reviews below: